MontrealCorpusTools/PolyglotDB/docs/source/getting_started.rst

    sudo apt-get update
    sudo apt-get install oracle-java8-installer

-Once installed, run :code:`pgdb.py install /path/to/where/you/want/data/to/be/stored`, or :code:`pgdb.py install` to save data in the default directory.
+Once installed, run :code:`pgdb install /path/to/where/you/want/data/to/be/stored`, or :code:`pgdb install` to save data in the default directory.

-Once you have installed PolyglotDB, to start it run :code:`pgdb.py start`.
+Once you have installed PolyglotDB, to start it run :code:`pgdb start`.
-Likewise, you can close PolyglotDB by running :code:`pgdb.py stop`.
+Likewise, you can close PolyglotDB by running :code:`pgdb stop`.

-To uninstall, navigate to the PolyglotDB directory and type :code:`pgdb.py uninstall`
+To uninstall, navigate to the PolyglotDB directory and type :code:`pgdb uninstall`